pyeventsourcing/eventsourcing/README.md

 ```

+If you want to model other domain events, simply: declare them on the entity class along with the Create,
+AttributeChanged, and Discarded events; extend the EventSourcedEntity.mutator() method to apply the
+events to entities, by changing the state of the entity; and implement methods on the entity which generate,
+apply, and publish the domain events.

 Next, define a factory method that returns new entity instances.
 Rather than directly constructing the entity object
 instance, it should firstly instantiate a "created" domain event, and then call the mutator to obtain